CrowdStrike/aws-eks-protection/README.md

 - **Falcon API Credentials**: All three Falcon parameters (`FalconClientId`, `FalconClientSecret`, `FalconCloud`) are required for deployment
 - **Organization Deployment**: When `Scope` is set to `organization`, you must also provide `OrganizationId` and `OUs`
 - **Sensor Type Auto-Detection**: When `FalconSensorType` is set to `auto`, the system automatically selects the appropriate sensor based on cluster configuration
+- **kubectl Version Compatibility**: kubectl version 1.33.0 is compatible with Kubernetes versions 1.31-1.34.
+Ensure kubectl version compatibility with your target Kubernetes cluster versions.
+Typically the kubectl version should be within 1 minor and 1 major version of your kubernetes cluster version.
 - **Secure Parameters**: `FalconClientId` and `FalconClientSecret` are marked as `NoEcho` and will be stored securely in AWS Secrets Manager

 ## 📄 Support and License